-Zero-rated supply does not mean that the goods and services have a tariff rate of '0%' but the recipient to whom the supply is made is entitled to pay '0%' GST to the supplier.
-In other words, as it has been well discussed in section 17(2) of the CGST Act that input tax credit will not be available in respect of supplies that have a '0%' rate of tax.
+Zero-rated supply does not mean that the goods and services have a tariff rate of zero per cent but the recipient to whom the supply is made is entitled to pay zero per cent GST to the supplier.
+In other words, as it has been well discussed in section 17(2) of the CGST Act that input tax credit will not be available in respect of supplies that have a 'zero per cent' rate of tax.
 However, this disqualification does not apply to zero-rated supplies covered by this section.
 It is interesting to note that section 7(5) (and even proviso to section 8(1)) declares that supplies 'to' or 'by' SEZ developer or unit will be treated as an inter-State supply.
 So, when two SEZ units or one SEZ developer and another SEZ unit supply goods or services to each other (among themselves within the zone) and the zone being located within the same State or UT, such supplies will always be inter-State supplies.
-But, it is important to note that this - being treated as inter-State supplies always - by itself does not mean that non-SEZ sales by SEZ unit will be liable to IGST in all cases.
-Please refer to the table below of supplies involving suppliers in the zone that is covered by the provisions of section 7(5) and proviso to section 8(1):
+But it is important to note that this - being treated as inter-State supplies always - by itself does not mean that non-SEZ sales by SEZ unit will be liable to IGST in all cases.
+Table below shows supplies involving suppliers in the zone that is covered by the provisions of section 7(5) and proviso to section 8(1):